signalfx/maestro-base/README.md

 Base Docker image for Maestro-enabled components
 ================================================

-*Note:* you actually cannot run `docker build` with this Dockerfile as some of the software installed during the provisioning steps required the build to run in privileged mode, which is not yet supported by Docker.
+*Note:* you actually cannot run `docker build` with this Dockerfile and end-up with the fully built image, as some of the software installed during the provisioning steps required the build to run in privileged mode, which is not yet supported by Docker.
+Because of this, running the provisioning script is disabled in the Dockerfile.

-The only way to build this image for now is to build the image once, then start a container from it and manually execute the provisioning script.
+The only way to build this image for now is to build the image once, then start a privileged container from it and manually execute the provisioning script.
 Once done, exit the container and commit the container's state as an image.

 ```
 $ docker build -t quay.io/signalfuse/maestro-base:<tag> .